Lost Developers, Lost Sales

 Problem

 Before design started, I wanted to ensure we were building the right thing.
 Developer portals can be massive, and are critical in the sales process.
-We were aiming for an "MVP" but I wanted to ensure a scaleable experience.
+We were aiming for an "MVP" but I wanted to ensure a scalable experience.

 Strategy and Approach